zhero-web-sec/zhero-web-sec.github.io/_publications/2025-05-06-paper-title-number-8.md

 }
 ```

 The initial exploit for CVE-2024-46982 combined the `x-now-route-matches` header for the SSG and the `__nextDataReq` URL parameter to make it a data request.
-By sending a request combining these two elements, we still get a `500` status code, but with a different body/content-type this time:
+Now (*after the fix*), by sending a request combining these two elements, we still get a `500` status code, but with a different body/content-type this time:

 <img src="/images/next-race-6.png" style="display: block; margin: 0 auto">